karthequian/Kubernetes/03_02 Running your first helloworld/Readme.md

 This is because by default, the pod is only accessible by its internal IP address within the cluster.
 To make the helloworld container accessible from outside the Kubernetes virtual network, you have to expose the pod as a Kubernetes service.

-To do this, we can expose the pod to the public internet using the kubectl expose command `kubectl expose deployment helloworld --type=LoadBalancer`
+To do this, we can expose the pod to the public internet using the kubectl expose command `kubectl expose deployment hello-minikube --type=NodePort`

 The --type=LoadBalancer flag exposes the deployment outside of the cluster.
 On cloud providers that support load balancers, an external IP address would be provisioned to access the service.

+kubectl expose deployment hello-minikube --type=NodePort

-To do this in the minikube environment, the LoadBalancer type makes the service accessible through the minikube service command.
+To do this in the minikube environment, the nodeport or loadbalancer type makes the service accessible through the minikube service command.

 `minikube service helloworld`